cobra0901/React-Steem-Blockchain/src/app/help/en/tos.md

 of the Service, you must create a Steem blockchain account (“Account”).
-When you create an Account, you are strongly advised to take the following precautions, as failure to do so may result in loss of access to, and/or control over, your Account: (b) Provide accurate and truthful information; (c) maintain the security of your Account by protecting your Account password and access to your computer and your Account; (e) Promptly notify us if you discover or otherwise suspect any security breaches related to your Account.
+When you create an Account, you are strongly advised to take the following precautions, as failure to do so may result in loss of access to, and/or control over, your Account: (a) Provide accurate and truthful information; (b) maintain the security of your Account by protecting your Account password and access to your computer and your Account; (c) Promptly notify us if you discover or otherwise suspect any security breaches related to your Account.

 8.2.
 You hereby accept and acknowledge that you take responsibility for all